Course Description - Fellowship in Critical Care | MedMaster

 - Airway & Mechanical Ventilation Management - The subject tends to cover areas like techniques for endotracheal intubation, tracheostomy, and non-invasive ventilation (NIV), and adjusting ventilator settings based on patient conditions.

-- Sepsis & Shock Management - The subject covers pathophysiology and treatment of sepsis, septic shock, and anaphylaxis, and early warning scores and sepsis bundles
+- Sepsis & Shock Management - This subject covers the pathophysiology and treatment of sepsis, septic shock, and anaphylaxis, as well as early warning scores and sepsis bundles.

 - Hemodynamic Monitoring & Cardiovascular Emergencies - The subject covers management of hypertension, myocardial infarction, arrhythmias, and heart failure, and vasopressor and inotrope use in critical care.